Category

 Assistive Technology Focus: Sip and Puff Devices

-Most types of assistive technology we’ve outlined in previous posts, require the use of one’s hands, motor capacity or mobility of another part of the body in order to use computer devices and the internet.
-That’s why, for our next post in our Assistive Technology Focus series, we’re going to discuss Sip and Puff devices. […]
+Most types of assistive technology require the use of one’s hands, motor capacity, or mobility in another part of the body to use computer devices and the internet.
+Sip and Puff (or SNP) devices enable individuals who are unable to use a manual device to access computers and other essential technology.
+Users “take a sip” […]

 Accessibility Updates: Windows, Firefox, and Apple